How to Include Your Pet on Holidays and at Work

-One of the silver linings from the Coronavirus pandemic is the raise of the number of pet adoptions.
+One of the silver linings from the Coronavirus pandemic is the rise in the number of pet adoptions.
 Many people have found themselves isolated from the rest of the world and their pets have become a bigger source of emotional support.

-As we start to adjust to our ‘new normal’, we are leaving our homes more often, returning to work at the office and making plans for local holidays.
-This change in lifestyle might come as a shock to your pets.
-Especially if all they have ever known is your constant company for the last 6 months.
+As we start to adjust to the ‘new normal,’ we are leaving our homes more often, returning to work at the office, and making plans for local holidays.
+This change in lifestyle might come as a shock to your pets, especially if all they have ever known is your constant company for the last 6 months.

 However, there are some things you can do to ensure that your pet enjoys being included in your daily activities.
 Here are our top 5 tips on how to start including your pet in your daily life and on holidays: